 Although laundry detergents such as OMO are very effective and very good at what they do, sometimes they do need a little helping hand, especially when it comes to big and stubborn stains.
 That’s where stain remover products for clothing and fabrics come in.
 These products pre-treat the stain before washing.
 Here’s some great products that you could use:

-- Clothing stain remover which helps to ‘loosen’ the stain before washing – OMO detergents are good stain removers and you can use our liquid detergent as a pre-treatment for certain stains or mix a little OMO washing powder with water to form a stain-fighting paste.
+- Clothing stain remover which helps to ‘loosen’ the stain before washing – OMO laundry detergents are good stain removers and you can use our liquid detergent as a pre-treatment for certain stains or mix a little OMO washing powder with water to form a stain-fighting paste.
 Just remember to test on a small area first and use sparingly

 - Dishwashing soap can help to cut through oily or greasy areas on clothes